WAZJACk85/C-Languages-and-SQL-integrated-Projects/Demo SQLITE/Readme.md

-Readme -    Explanation of program
+Explanation of program  and Screenshots:-

 This short program, creates a user interface like a registry form.
 You enter in the details of a new customer/ person, including their first name, second name and email address.